jakimowb/enmapbox_testmigration2/doc/source/ApplierExamples.rst

             outimage = self.getArray('image1') + self.getArray('image2')
             self.setArray('outimage', array=outimage)

-The program shown above is minimalistic, but complete, and would work, assuming the two input files existed.
+The program shown above is minimalistic, but complete, and would work, assuming the two input files (specified via :meth:`~hubdc.applier.Applier.setInput`) existed.
-The result would be the file called outfile.img.
+The result would be the file called ``outfile.img`` (specified via :meth:`~hubdc.applier.Applier.setOutput`).

-The user-supplied operator in form of the ``addThem`` function or ``AddThem`` class is passed to the :meth:`hubdc.applier.Applier.apply` method, which applies it across the image.
+The user-supplied operator in form of the ``addThem`` function or ``AddThem`` class is passed to the :meth:`~hubdc.applier.Applier.apply` method, which applies it across the image.

 The operators :meth:`~hubdc.applier.ApplierOperator.getArray` and :meth:`~hubdc.applier.ApplierOperator.setArray`
 methods are used to access and deliver image data from the raster files defined earlier.